Popular music: Africa

 Political songs have been an important category of African popular music in many societies.
 During the continent's struggle against colonial rule, nationalistic songs boosted citizens' morale.
 These songs were based on Western marches and hymns reflecting the European education system that the early nationalistic leaders grew up in.
 Not all African political songs were based on Western styles.
 For example, in South Africa, the political songs during the Anti-Apartheid Movement were based on traditional tribal styles along with hybrid forms of imported genres.
 Activists used protest and freedom songs to persuade individuals to take action, become educated with the struggle, and empower others to be politically conscious.
 These songs reflected the nuances between the different classes involved in the liberation struggle.

 One of the genres people of Africa use for political expression is Hip hop.
 Although hip hop in Africa is based on the North American template, it has been remade to produce new meanings for African young people.
 This allows the genre to be both locally and globally influential.
 African youth are shaped by the fast-growing genre's ability to communicate, educate, empower, and entertain.
 Artists who would have started in traditional music genres, like maskanda, became hip hop artists to provide a stronger career path for themselves.
 These rappers compare themselves to the traditional artists like the griot and oral storyteller, who both had a role in reflecting on the internal dynamics of the larger society.
-African hip hop creates youth culture, community intelligence, and global solidarity.

 America

-United States

-In the United States, one of the most popular forms of music is rap.
-DJ Kool Herc, is famously known for creating hip-hop itself in the 1970s.
+In the contemporary United States, one of the most popular forms of music is rap.
+DJ Kool Herc, is known for creating hip-hop itself in the 1970s.
 With the technique he created when mixing two identical records back and forth, he was able to make unique-sounding sounds that later gave birth to rap itself.
-In modern times, rap is used to bring awareness to a problem such as: racism, sexism, and much more.
+In modern times, rap is used to bring awareness to problems such as racism and sexism.
 It developed communities in a culture regarding music.